Akashkunwar/Assignment_for_jovian/README.md

-# Assignment_for_jovian
+# MY Assignments
-These are the assignment I have completed for Jovian in order to get certified in Data analysis with Pandas, Machine Learning, Data structures and algorithms.
+These are the assignment I have completed for in various platforms in order to get certified in python, Data analysis with Pandas, Machine Learning, Data structures and algorithms.